MasterDan/rexar/packages/docs/docs/index.md

 features:
   - title: RxJs based Reactivity
-    details: Rexar uses all benefits of RxJs reactivity system
+    details: Rexar uses all benefits of RxJs reactivity system.
+And even adds something on top of it.
   - title: No Virtual Dom
     details: Rexar renders it's components only once and then updates what exactly needs to be updated.
   - title: Native Jsx Support